MicahRCM/Gender-Attitude-Explorer/README.md

 <br>

 2) Clear the chart's contents by clicking the *Reset* button.
-Add lines by selecting items in the filter by clicking the *Generate* button:
+Add lines by selecting items in the filter and then: Add lines by selecting items in the Filter and then clicking the *Generate* button:

 <br>